Twins hit 5 homers, turn triple play in 8-6 win vs Yankees | New Country 923

 THREE’S A CROWD FAVORITE

 The Yankees had also gone two years without hitting into a triple play.
-Todd Frazier was the last guilty party, on July 25, 2017, against the Cincinnati Reds.
+Todd Frazier was the last guilty party, on July 25, 2017, against Cincinnati.

 TRAINER’S ROOM

-Yankees: LF Brett Gardner was on the bench for the second straight game because of inflammation in his left knee, the result of a sliding catch he made Saturday.
-Gardner took pregame batting practice in the cages, and manager Aaron Boone said Gardner would be available in a pinch but that he’d prefer to give him more rest.
+Yankees: LF Brett Gardner was on the bench for the second straight game because of inflammation in his left knee, and Boone said Gardner would be available in a pinch but that he’d prefer to give him more rest. … During a three-run third inning for the Twins, Gary Sanchez forced in a run with a catcher’s interference error when Cruz swung and clipped his mitt with the bases loaded.
+The bat hit Sanchez on the side of the hand, but he stayed in the game.

 Twins: Just five days after being reinstated, 1B C.J.
 Cron returned to the injured list with inflammation in his right thumb, an injury that has hampered him for more than a month.
 CF Byron Buxton was eligible for activation, and manager Rocco Baldelli said Buxton’s concussion-like symptoms had cleared, but the Twins opted for caution and more time.
 Thorpe came up from Triple-A Rochester instead, and RHP Cody Stashak joined him on the shuttle.
 RHP Zack Littell was sent down.